flaneuse/badsurprises/dataprocessing.md

 4. Shock codes, descriptions, as well as coping codes, manually copy/pasted into a combined tidy Excel file.
 5. Shocks and coping manually grouped into categories, and new codes assigned to be consistent across data sets.
     - coping codes based on Ethiopia code numbers with additional values.
+    - when there are two potential categories, the effect and not the cause prioritized, e.g. "harvest failure from poor rains"
 6. Coping categories classified as good or bad:
    From [Heltberg et al., 2013] (http://siteresources.worldbank.org/EXTNWDR2013/Resources/8258024-1352909193861/8936935-1356011448215/8986901-1380568255405/WDR15_bp_What_are_the_Sources_of_Risk_Oviedo.pdf)